finkusuma-dev/frontendmentor-social-links-profile/README.md

    }
    ```

-   `top: 50%` means, the top position is calculated by using 50% of the parent element's height.
-And `-50%` on the transform property means, the card is translated in the negative Y axis (up direction) by 50% of the card's height.
+   `top: 50%` means the top position is calculated by using 50% of the parent element's height.
+And `-50%` on the transform property means the card is translated in the negative Y axis (up direction) by 50% of the card's height.

 2. Using `width` instead of `max-width`.

    Using `width` and by utilizing `min()` function, to choose between minimum values of 327px and 100% viewport width.
-If width of the viewport is more than 327px, card's width will be constrained to 327px.
-If less, car's width will be calculated using 100% viewport width minus paddings.
+If the width of the viewport is more than 327px, card's width will be constrained to 327px.
+If less, card's width will be calculated using 100% viewport width minus paddings.

-   And also to set the card's minimum width to `min-content`.
+   And also, setting the card's minimum width to `min-content`.
 Although there is no screen size that really that small, I think this is a good practice.

    ```css
    .card {